JustinJKwok/Arduino-multi-stepper/README.md

 - If the command is valid, the arduino responds "ACK" + and optional message
 - If the command is invalid, the arduino responds "NAK  + and optional message

-Then the arduino proceeds to execute the command.
+If the command is valid, then the arduino proceeds to execute the command.
 - If the action was performed successfully, the arduino responds with "SUCC"  + and optional message
 - If the action encountered a problem, the arduino responds with "FAIL"  + and optional message.